 Qualities of spatial regions are restricted to qualities of size and shape.
 Is this true for qualities of sites also?

+Relational quality

-2.2.1.1 Relational quality delete (i)There are relational qualities, which have a plurality of independent continuants as their bearers [6].
+There are relational qualities, which have a plurality of independent continuants as their bearers [6].

-a(relational quality)[Definition: a is a relational quality = Def. for some independent continuants b, c and for some time t: a quality_of b at t & a quality_of c at t.
+a(relational quality)[Definition: b is a relational quality = Def. for some independent continuants c, d and for some time t: b quality_of c at t & b quality_of d at t.
 [057-001]]

 a(relational quality)[Examples: a marriage bond, an instance of love, an obligation between one person and another. ]